Hello and welcome to my website.

 I am a biological anthropologist, a scientist who studies the human animal.
-More specifically, I am a paleoanthropologist: I study human anatomical evolution by researching both variation and function in living people (and our primate relatives) and morphology of hominin (human ancestor) fossils.
+More specifically, I am a paleoanthropologist.
+I study the fossil record of human evolution by researching both anatomical variation and function in living people and our primate relatives, then applying those data to the human fossil record.
 I am a lower limb evolution specialist.
 These narrow interests come from my broad fascination with animals – what Darwin called “endless forms most beautiful.”

 I am also a four-field anatomist, with training and expertise in gross anatomy, embryology, neuroanatomy, and histology.
 Academic year 2022-2023 marks my 10th year (!) as a medical school anatomy professor.
 I am now in my second year working as Medical Human Anatomy Director and Associate Professor at the Colorado University School of Medicine’s new branch campus at Colorado State University.

 Launching a new medical school is a challenging and rewarding undertaking.
 I was founding faculty at the Arkansas College of Osteopathic Medicine in 2017 and at CU-SOM at CSU in 2021.
 Developing processes to train future physicians is an interesting endeavor – combining best practices in anatomical sciences education specifically, adult learner pedagogy broadly, and making them work with real-world practical constraints has added a new layer to my career.

 As a research fellow at the University of the Witwatersrand’s Evolutionary Studies Institute in Johannesburg, I am grateful to be able to conduct paleoanthropological research and contribute to South African science.

 Originally from Lansing, Michigan, I earned my BS in Anthropology-Zoology from the University of Michigan, my MS in Human Biology from the University of Indianapolis, and my PhD in Anthropology from the University of Wisconsin-Madison.